 What is a Headless Guitar?

 Headless guitars are usually found in the hands of prog rock and metal players in need of optimal playing comfort and a wide array of tones.
-Current virtuosos Yvette Young, Plini and Aaron Marshall all favour their versatility.
-But it’s not just a young person’s game.
-Legendary musicians Mark Knopfler, Allan Holdsworth, Eddie Van Halen and Sting have all dabbled over the years, just to name a few.
+Notable headless guitar virtuosos include Plini, Ichika Nito, and Charlie Griffiths & Richard Henshall of prog metal band Haken all favour their versatility.

 Benefits of a Headless Guitar

-Construction
+Ergonomic Construction

 Almost every headless guitar manufacturer adopts a series of ergonomic construction techniques.
-The common chambering method cuts out unnecessary amounts of body wood to make the instrument lighter.
+The common chambering method cuts out unnecessary amounts of body wood to make the instrument even lighter.
 So you’re basically saving the planet when you buy headless.
 That’s probably a good enough reason as any, but you’re likely after other advantages as well.

-Neck dive is a real problem when playing standing up with some guitars (yes we’re looking at you, SGs).
+Neck dive is a real problem when playing standing up with some guitars – yes we’re looking at you, SGs.
 A headless guitar stays exactly where you want it.
 You only have to focus on what you’re playing, rather than holding the neck up at the same time.

 Hardware